Davit-92/breast_cancer_wisc/README.md

 The model is based on Breast-Cancer dataset.
 Detailed information of the dataset can be found in EDA part.

-The final model is focsed on maximizing accuracy while keeping highest malignant type correct classification results.
+The final model is focsed on maximizing accuracy while keeping highest recall of malignant type classification.